mspalti/iiif_dspace_workflows/README.md

   to IIIF canvases (the `IIIF` bundle) or to related resource annotation lists (the `OtherContent` bundle).
   The bundles also assure that bitstreams (and therefore canvases) appear in the proper order in the manifest.

-* The `entity.type` feature: This is new with DSpace 7 and is used to flag items as IIIF resources.
+* The `entity type` feature: This is new with DSpace 7 and is used to flag items as IIIF resources.
-  Items with an `entity.type` of `IIIF` or `IIIFSearchable` will add the Mirador viewer to the display. `IIIFSearchable` entities are also initialized with the search results when the item has been selected from a DSpace discovery result list.
+  Items with a `dspace.entity.type` metadata field with a value of `IIIF` or `IIIFSearchable` adds the Mirador viewer to the display. `IIIFSearchable` entities are initialized with the search results when the item has been selected from a DSpace discovery result list.

 To render an item as IIIF _both_ conditions are required.
-The `entity.type` must be one of the IIIF types and bitstreams must be in the `IIIF` bundle.
+The `dspace.entity.type` must be one of the IIIF types and bitstreams must be in the `IIIF` bundle.

+Note that only the `dspace.entity.type` metadata field is required.
+There's no need to configure a `relationship-type` for IIIF entities.

 These requirements have implications.